-Analysis of Transference, Vol. II: Studies of Nine Audio-Recorded Psychoanalytic Sessions by Merton M. Gill, by Irwin Z. Hoffman
+Analysis of Transference, Vol. II: Studies of Nine Audio-Recorded Psychoanalytic Sessions by Merton M. Gill and Irwin Z. Hoffman

 Ivy: The Life of I. Compton-Burnett by Hilary Spurling

-Watteau: 1684–1721 by Margaret Morgan Grasselli, by Pierre Rosenberg, with the assistance of Nicole Parmantier
+Watteau: 1684–1721 by Margaret Morgan Grasselli and Pierre Rosenberg, with the assistance of Nicole Parmantier

 Antoine Watteau by Donald Posner